-The following standards and interpretations have been issued by the AASB but are not yet effective for the period ending 31 December 2016.
+The following standards and interpretations have been issued by the AASB but are not yet effective for the period ending 31 December 2017.
+Although the directors anticipate that the adoption of these standards may have an impact on the Group's financial statements, it is impracticable at this stage to provide a reasonable estimate of such impact.

-The Group has not yet assessed the impact of these new standards and interpretations.